This disorder may occur if a mother's blood is incompatible (not a match) with her fetus's blood.

 The Rh factor is a molecule on the surface of red blood cells in some people.
 Blood is Rh-positive if a person's red blood cells have the Rh factor.
 Blood is Rh-negative if a person's red blood cells do not have the Rh factor.
 Most people are Rh-positive.

-When a baby has Rh-positive blood and the mother has Rh-negative blood, the two have Rh incompatibility.
+When a baby has Rh-positive red blood cells and the mother has Rh-negative red blood cells, the two have Rh incompatibility Rh Incompatibility Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.
+Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes... read more .
 As a result, the immune system of an Rh-negative mother may recognize the Rh-positive fetus’s red blood cells as "foreign" and produce antibodies against the Rh factor on the fetus's red blood cells (this process is called Rh sensitization).
 The mother's antibodies can pass from her blood through the placenta into the fetus's blood before delivery.
 The mother’s antibodies attach to and destroy (hemolyze) the fetus's red blood cells.
 The rapid breakdown of red blood cells begins while the fetus is still in the womb and continues after delivery.
+This breakdown can cause anemia.

 A mother who is Rh-negative can produce the Rh antibodies if she is exposed to Rh-positive red blood cells.
 The most common way women are exposed to Rh-positive blood is when they have a fetus who is Rh-positive.
 Mothers are exposed to the most blood from the fetus during delivery, so that is when most Rh sensitization occurs.
-However, mothers also can be exposed earlier in pregnancy, for example, during a miscarriage or elective abortion, during a diagnostic test on the fetus (such as amniocentesis or chorionic villus sampling), if they have an injury to their abdomen, or if the placenta separates too early (placental abruption).
+However, mothers also can be exposed earlier in pregnancy, for example, during a miscarriage or elective abortion, during a diagnostic test on the fetus (such as amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more ), if they have an injury to their abdomen, or if the placenta separates too early ( placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have vaginal bleeding and/or severe... read more ).
 Thus, most hemolytic disease happens to a fetus whose mother was sensitized during an earlier pregnancy.
 However, rarely, a mother may produce antibodies early in a pregnancy and then these antibodies affect the same fetus later during that pregnancy.
 Exposure may also occur outside of pregnancy, for example if the mother was transfused with Rh-positive blood at any time earlier in her life.
 Once the mother has been exposed and developed antibodies, problems are more likely with each subsequent pregnancy in which the fetus is Rh-positive.

-After delivery, newborns who have hemolytic disease may be swollen, pale, or yellow (a condition called jaundice) or may have a large liver or spleen, anemia, or accumulations of fluid in their body.
+After delivery, newborns who have hemolytic disease may be swollen, pale, or yellow (a condition called jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more ) or may have a large liver or spleen, anemia, or accumulations of fluid in their body.

 To prevent Rh-negative women from developing antibodies against their fetus's red blood cells, they are given an injection of an Rh0(D) immune globulin preparation at about 28 weeks of pregnancy and again within 72 hours after delivery.
+They are also given an injection after any episode of vaginal bleeding during pregnancy and after amniocentesis or chorionic villus sampling.
 The immune globulin rapidly coats any Rh-positive fetal red blood cells that have entered the mother’s circulation so they are not recognized as "foreign" by the mother’s immune system and thus do not trigger formation of anti-Rh antibodies.
 This treatment usually prevents hemolytic disease of the newborn from developing.

-If anemia is diagnosed in the fetus, the fetus may be given a blood transfusion before birth.
+If anemia is diagnosed in the fetus, the fetus may be given blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
+Transfusions are given to increase the blood's ability to... read more before birth.
 Transfusions may be done until the fetus has matured and can be delivered safely.
 Before delivery, the mother may be given corticosteroids to help the fetus's lungs mature to prepare for the possible delivery of the fetus earlier than usual if necessary.
 After delivery, the newborn may need more transfusions.

-Severe anemia caused by hemolytic disease of the newborn is treated in the same way as any other anemia (see treatment of anemia).
+Severe anemia caused by hemolytic disease of the newborn is treated in the same way as any other anemia (see treatment of anemia Treatment Anemia is a disorder in which there are too few red blood cells in the blood.
+Anemia can occur when red blood cells are broken down too rapidly, too much blood is lost, or the bone marrow does... read more ).
 Doctors also observe the newborn for jaundice.
 Jaundice is likely to occur because the rapid breakdown of red blood cells produces a lot of bilirubin.
 Bilirubin is a yellow pigment, and it gives the newborn’s skin and whites of the eyes a yellow appearance.
 If the bilirubin level gets too high, it can injure the baby.
-High bilirubin levels can be treated by exposing the newborn to special bright lights (phototherapy or "bili lights") or, occasionally, by having the newborn undergo an exchange transfusion.
-Very high levels of bilirubin in the blood can lead to brain damage (kernicterus), unless it is prevented by these measures.
+High bilirubin levels can be treated by exposing the newborn to special bright lights ( phototherapy or "bili lights" Phototherapy or "bili lights" Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more ) or, occasionally, by having the newborn undergo an exchange transfusion Exchange transfusion Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more .
+Very high levels of bilirubin in the blood can lead to brain damage ( kernicterus Complications of jaundice Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more ) unless it is prevented by these measures.

 Drugs Mentioned In This Article